carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 > > {{ site.local.prompt }} rsync --port=768 amdahl.tar.gz {{ site.remote.user }}@{{ site.remote.login }}:
 > > ```
 > > {: .language-bash}
+> (Note that this command will fail, as the correct port in this case is the
+> default: 22.)
 > {: .solution}
 {: .challenge}